 One of the biggest downfalls of nitro lacquer is that applying it produces toxic fumes.
 You’ll need to wear appropriate gear to protect yourself.

 But even if you’re protected, the toxic nature of the stuff may pose other problems.
-It’s not as environmentally-friendly as others.
-It could be hazardous to kids and pets in the home.
+It’s not as environmentally-friendly as other finishes, and could be hazardous to kids and pets in the home.
 This alone may put people off using it.

 Because nitrocellulose is volatile and toxic, its use is regulated in some areas.
-Being shiny and easy to clean aren’t enough to give this finish a true thumbs-up.
+Being shiny and easy to clean aren’t enough to give this finish a full thumbs-up.

 Pros of Nitro Lacquer: